Turning Stumbling Blocks into Stepping Stones for Those With Reading Issues

 WHAT ARE THE COSTS OF ASSESSMENT?

-D.A.S.A. specializes in dyslexia tests (evaluations) for ages 5 through 23, with a concentration on 5-18, using nationally recognized assessments.
+D.A.S.A. specializes in dyslexia evaluations for ages 6 through 23, but we are also able to test adults with our nationally recognized assessments.
 It is important to remember that an effective assessment needs to be a combination of tests, interviews, and samples which give a complete picture of the reader's strengths and weaknesses and which measure the characteristics of dyslexia against its definitions.

 Some schools as a matter of policy will not assess a student for dyelxia until grade 3 or higher, but by that time, the reading gap can be wide and painful.
-This is against Texas Education Agency recommendations as outlined in the Dyslexia Handbook( 2010).
+This is against Texas Education Agency recommendations as outlined in the Dyslexia Handbook( 2010) and against Child Find laws as well as against findings in substantial research.

 Dyslexia is a lifetime condition, but a person's ability to read and decode can improve drastically over time.
 This is why re-evaluation may be necessary for a student to continue to receive the help he or she needs.